Sutto/rocket_pants-rpm/README.md

 3. Commit your changes (`git commit -am 'Added some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+## License

+This extension is released under the MIT License (see the [license file](https://github.com/filtersquad/rocket_pants-rpm/blob/master/LICENSE)) and is copyright Filter Squad, 2012.